l50/awsutils/ec2/README.md

 **Returns:**

-[]string: the IDs of the security groups for the provided subnet ID
+[]*ec2.SecurityGroup: all security groups for the provided subnet ID

 error: an error if any issue occurs while trying to list the security groups